KevinWSteele/Neighborhood-Map/README.md

 # Neighborhood-Map

+Please visit my GitHub page (https://github.com/KevinWSteele/Neighborhood-Map) and enjoy my site.

+Click on index.html to launch the site in your browser.

 You can see markers pointing out some of my favorite places in Edinburgh.

 If you click on a marker, you will see some more information about the place as well as a link to the place's website.